kedacore/sample-hello-world-azure-functions/README.md

 }
 ```

-Finally, open the `QueueTrigger/function.json` file and set the `connection` setting value to `AzureWebJobsStorage`.
+Finally, open the `QueueTrigger/function.json` file in an editor and set the `connection` setting value to `AzureWebJobsStorage`.
 This tells the function to pull the connection string from the `AzureWebJobsStorage` key we set above.

 **function.json**
 ```json